 Your privacy is important to us at Workwise.
 This policy’s purpose is to help you understand what information we collect, as well as how we use and safeguard that information.
 The Privacy Act 2020 regulates us on how we collect, use, hold, disclose, access, correct, manage and dispose of your personal information.

-This policy does not limit or exclude any of your rights under the Act.
-If you wish to seek further information on the Act, see www.privacy.org.nz
+This policy pertains to all services provided by Workwise Employment Ltd (Workwise), part of the Wise Group.
+It does not limit or exclude any of your rights under the Act.
+If you wish to seek further information on the Act, see the website: www.privacy.org.nz

-· We may collect personal information about you either directly from you or from other people or agencies, and we may generate personal information about you when we carry out our functions.
+- We may collect personal information directly from a person or other people or agencies, and we may generate personal information when we carry out our functions

-· We store all our data (including your personal information) on a secure Microsoft Azure cloud platform and we use Microsoft Office 365 applications.
-We protect our data with all reasonable technical and process controls.
+- If we collect any data, we store it (including your personal information) on a secure Microsoft Azure cloud platform and we use Microsoft Office 365 applications.
+We protect our data with all reasonable technical and process controls

 We collect information about you from:

 - you, when you provide personal information about yourself to us, including via our website and any related service, through any contact with us, or when you use our services or products